calaldees/teacherEducation/teacherEducation/metaCognition.md

 * Thinking about 'Thinking'
     * Reflection is a meta-cognitive skill
 * We should set time aside to explicitly teach/name/model metacognitive skills
-* (Make Zone of Proximal Development Visible to learners)
+    * (Make Zone of Proximal Development Visible to learners - make them aware that they were able to accomplish the task because of the xxx support)

-#4/5-Classroom-LearnThat-build_metacognitive_explicit
-#4/j-Classroom-LearnHow-narrate_metacognitive

 ITT CCF 4.5
 > Explicitly teaching pupils metacognitive strategies linked to subject knowledge, including how to plan, monitor and evaluate, supports independence and academic success
+#4/5-Classroom-LearnThat-build_metacognitive_explicit

 ITT CCF 4
 > scaffold pupils through meta-cognitive and procedural processes

+#4/j-Classroom-LearnHow-narrate_metacognitive

+The goal is to make our job as a teacher obsolete.

-EEF Research (Read 15 min)
+EEF Research
 ------------

+TASK: Read MetaCognition Poster PDF (8min)

 * EEF [Metacognition and Self-regulated Learning](https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/metacognition)
     * See PDF poster
         * Planning (Pre-Task), Monitoring, Evaluating (Post-Task)
         * Computing Emotion (scared, uncomfortable)

-> Evidence suggests the use of ‘metacognitive strategies’ – which get pupils to think about their own learning - can be worth the equivalent of an additional +7 months’ progress when used well.
+* > Evidence suggests the use of ‘metacognitive strategies’ – which get pupils to think about their own learning - can be worth the equivalent of an additional +7 months’ progress when used well.
-> However, while the potential impact of these approaches is very high, particularly for disadvantaged pupils, less is known about how to apply them effectively in the classroom.
+* > However, while the potential impact of these approaches is very high, particularly for disadvantaged pupils, less is known about how to apply them effectively in the classroom.

-> metacognitive strategies should be taught in conjunction with specific subject content as pupils find it hard to transfer these generic tips to specific tasks.
+* > metacognitive strategies should be taught in conjunction with specific subject content as pupils find it hard to transfer these generic tips to specific tasks.

 * Teachers should support pupils to plan, monitor, and evaluate their learning
 * Explicitly teach pupils metacognitive strategies, including how to plan, monitor, and evaluate their learning
 * Teachers should verbalise their metacognitive thinking (‘What do I know about problems like this?
 What ways of solving them have I used before?’) as they approach and work through a task.
-* dialogue needs to be purposeful, with teachers guiding and supporting the conversation
+* Dialogue needs to be purposeful, with teachers guiding and supporting the conversation
 * Carefully designed guided practice, with support gradually withdrawn as the pupil becomes proficient, can allow pupils to develop skills and strategies before applying them in independent practice.
-* Metacognition shouldn’t be an ‘extra’ task for teachers to do but should be built into their teaching activities
+* MetaCognition shouldn’t be an ‘extra’ task for teachers to do but should be built into their teaching activities

 Training our students to think about thinking

-TASK: Read (15min)?
-TASK2: Discuss Table 1 with class - Strategies for integrating into lessons
 * [Metacognition](https://cft.vanderbilt.edu/guides-sub-pages/metacognition/) Chick, N. (2013).
 Vanderbilt University Center for Teaching
     * > for students to become more metacognitive, they must be taught the concept and its language explicitly (Pintrich, 2002; Tanner, 2012),
     * > most effective when it is adapted to reflect the specific learning contexts of a specific topic, course, or discipline (Zohar & David, 2009).